 Joel Savage and Manu Dibango

 Manu Dibango is perhaps one of the world's best jazz saxophonists.
-A true international superstar, with a career, starting from the '50s.
-At 15, he was sent to Paris to prepare a professional career.
+A true international superstar, with a career starting from the '50s.
+At 15, he was sent to Paris to prepare for a professional career.

 Manu: I'm glad I'm still in motion.
 I don't think of my past achievements.
 The most important thing is what I'm going to do tomorrow.
 I'm happy that I did what I did.
 Thanks be to God.

 Joel: In 1972, your hit "Soul Makossa" stormed the world.
-Since then you are still on the music scene.
+Since then, you have still been on the music scene.
 What keeps you moving all these years?

-Manu: Passion "La passion" What I would want African youths to have is passion.
-Because if you have the passion you can easily accept suffering and when there is no passion you have to try to cultivate it.
-If you can't do that then you can really bring out the best of yourself.
+Manu: Passion "La passion."
+What I would want African youths to have is passion.
+If you have the passion, you can easily accept suffering, and when there is no passion, you have to try to cultivate it.
+If you can't do that, then you can really bring out the best of yourself.

-Manu: Well, talking about Ethiopia is like talking about the whole Africa continent.
-A month ago we played against AIDS and famine.
+Manu: Well, talking about Ethiopia is like talking about the whole African continent.
+A month ago, we played against AIDS and famine.
 We also played in Dakar.
-It is not only the music which is playing an important role in this issue of problems affecting Africa but the activities of doctors, sportsmen, and journalists are also helping in various ways.
+It is not only the music that is playing an important role in this issue of problems affecting Africa, but the activities of doctors, sportsmen, and journalists are also helping in various ways.

 Joel: According to an international music magazine I read recently, you and the late Fela Anikulapo Kuti are among the world's best saxophonists.
 How do you feel about this?

-Manu: It's nice to hear that.
-You know that one doesn't play music for the hours just to pass.
-But you play music because you are in love with music and luckily if it happens that people like what I'm proposing, then I'm happy.
+Manu: It's interesting to hear that.
+You know that one doesn't play music for hours just to pass.
+But you play music because you are in love with music, and luckily, if it happens that people like what I'm proposing, then I'm happy.

-Although music is business, yet you don't start thinking of money from the initial stages when you are in music.
-First, you propose to the people what they want and if they like it, then the money comes later.
+Although music is a business, you don't start thinking of money from the initial stages when you are in music.
+First, you propose to the people what they want, and if they like it, then the money comes later.

 Joel: Last year, I watched you playing at the Mano-Mundo festival when the frenzied crowd called for more songs.
 What was your experience at that moment?

 I'm not alone on stage but with a group of musicians.
-So the more the music is successful the more the audience feels happy about the music.
+So the more the music is successful, the happier the audience feels about the music.
 It's the responsibility of an artist to make his or her fans happy.
 That is a proposition.
 I'm always talking about a proposition.

 Joel: This is another question from one of your fans.
 He said that when he was young, he heard that you sued Michael Jackson for using "Makossa" in his music without your permission.
 Is it true?

-Manu: Yes that is true.
-It is a long time story in 1986.
-But the problem has been solved a long time ago.
+Manu: Yes, that is true.
+It is a long-time story from 1986.
+But the problem was solved a long time ago.

 Joel: I believe that you are now in your seventies.
 What is the secret behind your fitness?